About the CAPTIVATE Study

 IBS is an intestinal (gut) disorder associated with pain in the belly, gas, and diarrhea and/or constipation.
 Many people with IBS say abdominal pain is the symptom that bothers them the most.

 The CAPTIVATE Study is a clinical study to evaluate how an investigational study medication called olorinab works in people with IBS experiencing abdominal pain.
 You may be able to take part in the CAPTIVATE Study if you:

 - are 18–70 years of age

-- have been diagnosed with IBS with constipation or diarrhea (IBS-C or IBS-D)
+- have been diagnosed with IBS with diarrhea (IBS-D)

 - experience abdominal pain due to IBS

 There are additional criteria that are reviewed by the study team at the study center at the first visit.

 Please take a short survey here to see if you pre-qualify now!

 The CAPTIVATE Study will involve taking the investigational study treatment (olorinab or placebo), visiting the study center, recording your symptoms in an eDiary (an electronic diary that captures data) every day throughout the study, and completing study procedures.
 You may visit the study center up to 9 times.

 The study centers are located throughout the United States.
 During this preliminary screening process, you will be asked to answer a short questionnaire to see if you pre-qualify.
 If you do pre-qualify, you will have the chance to search for study centers in your area using your zip code.